Insurance fraud detection is a matter of understanding connections.

-Link analysis, powered by our toolkits, is a great way of visually presenting these complex scenarios in a simple format, directly embedded in the investigation workflow.
+Link analysis, powered by our toolkits, is a great way to view these complex scenarios in a simple format, directly embedded in the investigation workflow.

-In a real-world deployment of a fraud link analysis system, an investigator would be interested in a large number of data points.
+In a real-world link analysis for fraud detection tool, an investigator would be interested in a large number of data points.

-This model places claims and policies at the top of a hierarchy, with third party and policyholder information on the next level.
+This model places claims and policies at the top of a hierarchy, with the third party and policyholder information on the next level.

-For the purposes of this example, however, we have greatly simplified the visual data model:
+For the purposes of this example, however, we’ll simplify the visual data model: